 Sometimes, giving students the opportunity to play teacher can be quite rewarding.
 After all, we sure learn a lot while teaching!
 Student-directed feedback can include:

-- Self-assessment.
 It is always important for students to take responsibility for their own learning.
 As teachers, we can facilitate the process, but ultimately, students will learn as much as they choose.

 - Have students grade themselves.
 Whether as a written assignment or in a one-on-one conversation with you, ask students how they think they are doing, whether they feel they are getting the grades they deserve and what they would like to improve.

-- Have students fill in for you for a few minutes and write what feedback they would give themselves.
+- Have students “play teacher” for a few minutes and write what feedback they would give themselves.
 Have them come up with three areas they think they can improve, along with a step to take for each area.

 While a self-assessment is not a good idea for every class, at least once a quarter it is a good opportunity to put students in the driver’s seat of their own education.